ehsannarmani/gradle-mirror/README.md

 ```

 ### Repository Filtering
-By default, `google`,`central` and `jitpack` mavens will mirrored, to mirror just specific repositories, put the key of repositories in the mirror url like this:
+By default, all of repositories will get mirrored, to mirror just specific repository, put the key of repository in the mirror url like this:
 ```kotlin
 maven("https://mirror-url/jitpack")
 ```